gleam-lang/website/cheatsheets/gleam-for-python-users.md

 In Python unions are declared using the `Union` type from the `typing module`

-In Gleam functions must always take an receive one type.
+In Gleam functions must always take and receive one type.
 To have a union of two different types they must be wrapped in a new custom type.

 #### Python